-Exercise to understand the Importance of Vision
+Exercise to Understand the Importance of Vision

 All you need is a straight line and an observer.
-Find a narrow straight line on the ground, if you are indoors using the tile grout line is fine.
+First, find a narrow straight line on the ground.
+If you are indoors using the tile grout line is fine.
 Next, attempt to walk that line for approximately 25 feet.
-Walk heel to toe, and the condition is that you have to be looking down at your feet while you are taking each step.
-In most all cases, what you may notice (but your observer will definitely notice) is the wobble of your shoulders.
-You may even stumble, but you will not walk this line smoothly.
+A condition of this exercise is that you must look down at your feet as you take each step, while walking heal-to-toe.
+In most all cases, you may notice (but your observer will definitely notice) that your shoulders are wobbling.
+You will not walk this line smoothly, and you may even stumble.
 The simulation will appear as if you are impaired.

-Vision- A Reference Point in the Horizon
+Vision- A Reference Point on the Horizon

 Without vision (the reference point in the exercise) a mission (taking steps) will be much more difficult to implement.
-Just as with the exercise, taking these steps while looking at your feet will cause your people to wobble and stumble.
-That is not to say the vision cures all of your operational problems.
+Just as with the exercise, taking steps while looking at your feet will cause your people to wobble and stumble.
+That is not to say that vision cures all of your operational problems.
 It does, however, provide your people with a direction.
 This direction does need to be coupled with a strong mission, but the vision comes first.

-How Vison Allowed me to Surf
+How Vision Allowed Me to Surf

 I personally had a revelation this week while trying to learn to surf in Costa Rica.
 Bear with me, it relates, or at least it did in my head.
 For a week, I took lessons from a very reputable company, Witches Rock Surf Camp.
-The equipment was great, the instructors were knowledgeable and patient.
+The equipment was great, and the instructors were knowledgeable and patient.
 Yet, I struggled.
-There were only about six instructions I had to remember, yet I kept falling.
-So I practiced enough to get all six set into my memory and then my routine.
+There were only about six instructions I had to remember, but I still kept falling.
+So I practiced enough to get all six set into my memory, and then my routine.
 I went back out in the water, knowing that I had this, and was ready to go.
 I fell again.
 The instructor called out to me that I need to look up, not down at my feet.
-“If you look at your feet, you will lose your balance and that is why you are falling.”
+He said, “If you look at your feet, you will lose your balance and that is why you are falling.”

 Then it hit me, I remembered the Vision exercise above and it all made sense.
 The next wave came and I took it.
 While I can’t say my form was perfect, I rode this 3 foot monster all the way.
 The difference?
-I kept my eyes up, out to the horizon looking to where I was going, not at my feet.
+I kept my eyes up, out to the horizon, looking to where I was going, and not at my feet.
 My feet knew where to go, and when I let them do their thing (without micro managing them by continually looking down), they did what they knew how to do.
-I kept my eyes out on the horizon and did not stumble, did not lose my balance and rode the wave.
+I kept my eyes out on the horizon and did not stumble, did not lose my balance, and rode the wave.
 I get it, this is a crazy analogy.
 Yet somehow I am surfing today, looking forward to the next lesson, instead of fearing it.
 My point is that business is no different that life.
 The same processes and lessons we learn can be translated and used in both.

 In this case Vision (knowing where I am going) trumped Mission (process of surfing), and allowed me to surf.